appcircleio/appcircle-docusaurus/docs/marketplace/jenkins/index.md

 sidebar_position: 2
 ---

-Enhance the power of distributing builds to test groups or releasing beta versions of your apps by using **Appcircle Testing Distribution** and **Appcircle Enterprise Store** actions.
+Enhance the power of distributing builds to test groups or releasing beta versions of your apps by using **Appcircle Testing Distribution** and **Appcircle Enterprise App Store** actions.

 ### Testing Distribution